kamrul69/Statistics-for-Data-Science-and-Business-analysis/README.md

 <img src="./images/catagorical variables.png" width="600" height="300">

 <i>Important note: I have completed an important exercise on catagorical variables where I had to show bar chart, pie chart and peruto diagram after doing calculation.
 You can try it on.
 This exercise on this Ms Excel worksheet ( 2.3.Categorical-variables.Visualization-techniques-exercise.xlsx )</i>
+### Numerical variables- Using a frequency distribution table